OlenaReukova/OlenaReukova/README.md

 * 🌍  I'm based in London, United Kingdom
 * Volunteer as a full-stack developer for [Kindly](https://github.com/enBloc-org/kindly), a platform for supporting Ukrainian refugees.
 * ✉️  You can contact me at [olena.reukova2@gmail.com](mailto:olena.reukova2@gmail.com)
-* At present, I am looking for a Software Developer role.
 * [My portfolio](https://olenareukova.netlify.app/)

 ### Skills